Crush (2NE1 album)

-Crush (stylized as CRUSH) is the second and final studio album overall by South Korean girl group 2NE1.
-It was released at midnight local time on February 27, 2014 through YG Entertainment.
-The album marked the group's first Korean album release since 2NE1 (2011) and the first studio album following To Anyone in four years.
-Crush was primarily produced by Teddy Park with additional contributions from Choice 37, Dee.P, Masta Wu, Choi Pil-kang and Peejay, as well as group leader CL.
-Stylistically, the album incorporates a broad range of musical influences, utilizing a variety of genres such as R&B, hip hop, dance, electronic, and reggae.
+Crush is the second and final studio album by South Korean girl group 2NE1.
+YG Entertainment released the record via digital formats on February 27, 2014, marking the group's first Korean album release since 2NE1 2nd Mini Album (2011) and their first studio album in four years, following To Anyone (2010).
+Crush was produced by Teddy, Choice 37, Dee.P, Masta Wu, Choi Pil-kang and Peejay, as well as group leader CL.
+Stylistically, the album incorporates a broad range of musical influences from R&B, hip hop, dance, electronic, and reggae.

-Crush was positively received by music critics, who highlighted its modern electronic innovation and was listed as one of the best albums of the year worldwide by Rolling Stone and Fuse.
-Crush sold over 5,000 copies within four days in the United States and debuted at number 61 on the Billboard 200—simultaneously becoming the best-selling and the highest charting Korean album in the country, at the time of its release.
-The Japanese edition of Crush was made available on June 25, 2014 and peaked at number four on the Oricon Albums Chart.
+Crush received positive reviews from music critics who praised its production and composition; the record's innovation was particularly appreciated with its integration of various stylistic elements.
+Rolling Stone and Fuse listed Crush as one of the best albums released during the year worldwide.
+The album sold over 5,000 copies within four days in the US and debuted at number 61 on the Billboard 200, making it the best-selling and the highest charting Korean album in the country at the time.
+The Japanese edition of Crush was made available on June 25, 2014, and peaked at number four on the Oricon Albums Chart.

-The first single from the album, "Come Back Home", peaked at number one on the Gaon Digital Chart for two consecutive weeks, becoming the group's ninth number-one hit in South Korea.
-The second single, "Gotta Be You", was also promoted on the music program Inkigayo and peaked at number three on the Gaon Digital Chart.
-Shortly after the release of Crush, the group commenced their third concert tour titled the All or Nothing World Tour, which visited multiple countries in East and Southeast Asia.
+The lead single from the album, "Come Back Home", peaked at number one on the Gaon Digital Chart for two consecutive weeks, becoming the group's ninth number-one single in South Korea.
+The second single, "Gotta Be You", was promoted on music program Inkigayo and peaked at number three on the Gaon Digital Chart.
+Shortly after the release of Crush, the group embarked on a concert tour, the All or Nothing World Tour, which visited multiple countries in Asia.